florianjosefreheis/florianjosefreheis.github.io/_posts/2017-10-12-setup-my-first-blog.markdown

 - blog setup
 category: blog
 author: flo
-description: Setup of my first blog - Github Pages and CloudFlare
+description: Setup process of my first blog by explaining the main tools/services Github Pages and CloudFlare.
 # jemoji: '<img class="emoji" title=":ramen:" alt=":ramen:" src="https://assets.github.com/images/icons/emoji/unicode/1f35c.png" height="20" width="20" align="absmiddle">'
 ---
 ---

 ## Setup of my first blog - Github Pages and CloudFlare

 As you might have recognized already, this website/blog is using a Jekyll template and is based on **github.pages.io**.
 The advantages of using Jekyll are: